catbeef/color-input/readme.md

 The default mode is "hlc".

+### The `clamp` Attribute

+This attribute takes a boolean "true" or "false" value; the default is "true".

-Note that unlike the others, LAB and HCL are not normally constrained to the same set of colors as would be found in the RGB color space, however for the purposes of an HTML color picker they need to be.
-Some color pickers that use these models deal with this by "blanking out" imaginary colors, but I’ve chosen instead to clamp them, which I think strikes a good balance between accuracy and friendliness to typical users.
+Unlike the others modes, LAB and HCL are not normally constrained to the same set of colors as would be found in the RGB color space.
+For the purposes of an HTML color picker that ultimately models hex values, they need to be.
+That is to say, these color spaces can describe colors which are imaginary within the sRGB colorspace, which presents a challenge when it comes to projecting them in a context that’s limited to the sRGB color space.

+There are two ways I know of to deal with that: you can clamp colors to the nearest (sort of) non-imaginary color or you can simply blank them out.
+By default, we clamp them, which in the general case presents the best user experience; outside of fairly technical contexts, users are unlikely to find it intuitive or useful that random-seeming chunks of a color-picker are just "empty", and the clamped presentation still gets the core benefits of HCL in terms of being more natural for human vision.
+However by setting `clamp` to false, you can instead map imaginary colors to black.

 ## IDL Attributes